 Tuition Fees and Living Costs

-Please visit the Money Matters website for the latest information.
+Please visit the Fees and Funding pages for the latest information.

 International students at Queen’s University are guaranteed a place in University accommodation for at least their first year at Queen’s if they apply by the closing date.
 The Queen’s Elms Village and other student houses are located within easy walking distance of the University in a pleasant residential area.
 All accommodation is self-catered with en suite options.
 Internet access is available in all Elms Village self-catering accommodation.
 Several residences are reserved for postgraduate students only.